Cortical-SSM: A Deep State Space Model for Motor Imagery Decoding from EEG Signals: Results

 \subsection{Ablation Study}

 To investigate the effectiveness of each module, we conducted ablation studies on the following three conditions.

-\paragraph{Wavelet-Convolution ablation.} Table \ref{tab:ablation-wavelet} presents the performance of different frequency-domain feature extraction methods in the E-Branch and A-Branch of the Wavelet-Convolution module.
+\paragraph{Wavelet-Convolution ablation.} Table \ref{tab:ablation-wavelet} presents the performance of different frequency domain feature extraction methods in the E-Branch and A-Branch of the Wavelet-Convolution module.
 We compared five model variants (1-i)-(1-v) with combinations of short-time Fourier transform (STFT) and continuous wavelet transform (CWT) in the E-Branch, along with 1D convolutional layers in the A-Branch.
 The results reveal that models employing CWT in the E-Branch exhibited markedly different performance on OpenBMI~\citep{OpenBMI}, with the classification accuracy of Model~(1-ii) being 2.76 points lower than that of Model~(1-v).
 Similarly, when models using 1D convolutions in the A-Branch were compared, Model~(1-iii) underperformed Model~(1-v) by 1.37 points in the corresponding metric.
-These findings suggest that the complementary integration of deterministically obtained frequency components from the E-Branch and adaptively derived frequency features from the A-Branch enhances the model's representational capacity.